-- (6) Design and implementation of internal audit and reporting systems to measure the effectiveness of the total program. - (b) Employers who have identified a practice or practices that have an adverse impact on one or more groups protected by the Act, and that may unlawfully discriminate against members of such groups, may wish to include an affirmative action component in their nondiscrimination programs to minimize liability for discrimination, and correct past injustices; such affirmative action may be required of employers who are found to have discriminated in violation of the Act.
-Such a voluntary affirmative action component might contain, but need not be limited to, the following: - (1) Active support of local and national community action programs and community service programs designed to improve the employment opportunities of minorities and women; - (2) Providing training opportunities to minorities and women within the employer's organization that will qualify them for promotion when openings become available; - (3) Encouraging qualified women and minorities within the employer's organization to seek and accept transfers and promotions that increase their future opportunities; - (4) Actively recruit qualified minorities and women, even those not currently seeking such employment; - (5) Establishing and/or supporting training programs for entry level positions; and - (6) Establishing goals and objectives by organizational units and job groups, including timetables for completion.
-Establishment and implementation of a nondiscrimination program that contains an effective affirmative action component will create a rebuttable presumption that a contractor is in compliance with the requirements of Government Code section 12990 and its implementing regulations. - (eb) An employer with multiple facilities may establish a single nondiscrimination program for its organization, but must perform separate analyses pursuant to subsections (a)(4)(A), and (B), and (C) above for each establishment.
+(6) Design and implementation of internal audit and reporting systems to measure the effectiveness of the total program.

+(b) Employers who have identified a practice or practices that have an adverse impact on one or more groups protected by the Act, and that may unlawfully discriminate against members of such groups, may wish to include an affirmative action component in their nondiscrimination programs to minimize liability for discrimination, and correct past injustices; such affirmative action may be required of employers who are found to have discriminated in violation of the Act.
+Such a voluntary affirmative action component might contain, but need not be limited to, the following:

+(1) Active support of local and national community action programs and community service programs designed to improve the employment opportunities of minorities and women;

+(2) Providing training opportunities to minorities and women within the employer's organization that will qualify them for promotion when openings become available;

+(3) Encouraging qualified women and minorities within the employer's organization to seek and accept transfers and promotions that increase their future opportunities;

+(4) Actively recruit qualified minorities and women, even those not currently seeking such employment;

+(5) Establishing and/or supporting training programs for entry level positions; and

+(6) Establishing goals and objectives by organizational units and job groups, including timetables for completion.
+Establishment and implementation of a nondiscrimination program that contains an effective affirmative action component will create a rebuttable presumption that a contractor is in compliance with the requirements of Government Code section 12990 and its implementing regulations.

+(eb) An employer with multiple facilities may establish a single nondiscrimination program for

+Fair Employment and Housing Council Modifications to Text of Proposed Amendments to the Fair Employment and Housing Act Regulations (5.4.15) its organization, but must perform separate analyses pursuant to subsections (a)(4)(A), and (B), and (C) above for each establishment.